Tutorials

 In the first article in this series, we already wrote about avoiding external scripts as much as possible.
 If they are still necessary, it makes sense to delay them until they are needed.
 Especially with conversion pixels and similar scripts, it makes sense to load them first on a checkout/ conversion page.
 The Google Tag Manager delay function is suitable for this purpose.
 You can also use defer and async to load scripts asynchronously or downstream.
 How to do that can you in this Cloudflare blog articles read.

 We hope that these 5 tips will help you increase your page speed quickly and hopefully not too complicated.
-If you would like to have all tips (beginners and advanced) condensed again as a checklist, please send us an email to [email protected].
+If you would like to have all tips (beginners and advanced) condensed again as a checklist, please send us an email to hello@virtual-entity.com.